 About Andrew

-I’m a journalist, writer, story editor and podcast consultant with over two decades of editorial experience.
-I’ve been a senior editor at The Financial Times, The Guardian and Prospect magazine, contributed to publications including The New York Times and The New Yorker, made series for the BBC and Sony, delivered educational projects with the British Council, and taught at institutions including Birkbeck, University of London.
+I’m a journalist, writer, story editor, exec and podcast consultant with a specialism in longform and over two decades of editorial experience.
+I’ve made series for the BBC and Sony, been a senior editor at The Financial Times, The Guardian and Prospect magazine, contributed to publications including The New Yorker and The New York Times, delivered international educational projects with the British Council, and taught at institutions including Warwick and Birkbeck, University of London.

 Journalism